AACR June L. Biedler Prize for Cancer Journalism 2018 Recipients

 Three Part Series: India's Cancer-Care Crisis

-Ms. Yadavar is honored in the online/multimedia category for her extremely insightful three-part series on India’s cancer-care crisis.
+Ms. Yadavar was honored in the online/multimedia category for her extremely insightful three-part series on India’s cancer-care crisis.
 The series uses a powerful blend of text, still photography, and video to illustrate the crisis through the eyes of patients and families, and to illuminate holes in the government’s system of care for India’s poorest patients.

 Swagata Yadavar is a health journalist covering themes related to public health, epidemiology, and health policy for six years now.
 Swagata is interested in covering issues related to gender, sanitation, and access to healthcare.
 She has won the 2013 Laadli Media Award for gender reporting from the Population First, 2014 Red Ink Award for health writing from Mumbai Press Club, and the 2017 Press Institute of India and International Committee of Red Cross's special award for best article on a humanitarian subject.